tempewda/College-Projects/README.md

 # college-projects
-This repo contains all the projects that have been done in college.
+This repo contains all the practical projects that have been done in college.